JyotismoyKalita/DrugDetection-IITG/README.md

 Generating a combined Non-Drug Dataset.
 Total non-drugs in combined Non-drug dataset = **5902**

-The non-drugs from GDB17 and ZINC15 were combined, shuffled, and saved to `Dataset/negatives/dataset.csv`.
+The non-drugs from GDB and ZINC15 were combined, shuffled, and saved to `Dataset/negatives/dataset.csv`.

 ---